DFIR Case Studies

 - Maze - One of the first groups to combine data encryption with data theft, threatening to leak the information publicly if the ransom is not paid.

-Incident: In early 2024, a mid-sized U.S. manufacturing company fell victim to a business email compromise (BEC) attack.
+Incident: In early 2024, a mid-sized U.S. manufacturing company fell victim to a Business Email Compromise (BEC) attack.
 The incident began when a high-ranking executive’s email account was compromised through a sophisticated phishing attack.
-The threat actors used social engineering tactics to gain access to the executive’s credentials, allowing them to infiltrate the company’s email system.
+The attackers used social engineering tactics to gain access to the executive’s credentials, allowing them to infiltrate the company’s email system.

-Detection and Initial Response: The company detected the breach when several employees received unexpected email requests from the executive’s account, asking for urgent wire transfers to unfamiliar accounts.
-The immediate response included disabling the compromised email account, notifying the IT department, and mobilizing our team to assess the extent of the breach.
+Detection and Initial Response: The company detected the breach when several employees received unusual email requests from the executive’s account, asking for urgent wire transfers to unfamiliar accounts.
+The immediate response included locking the compromised email account, notifying the IT department, and mobilizing the incident response team to assess the extent of the breach.

-Investigation and Analysis: The investigation involved a triage of the company's email environment, including forensic analysis and network monitoring to trace the attackers’ activities and understand the scope of the compromise.
+Investigation and Analysis: The investigation involved email system audits, forensic analysis, and network monitoring to trace the attackers’ activities and understand the scope of the compromise.

 - Email System Audit:

-- Reviewed email logs to identify unauthorized access and suspicious email inbox or forwarding rules.
+- Reviewed email logs to identify unauthorized access and suspicious email forwarding rules.

-- Analyzed the executive’s email account for signs of phishing and other malicious social engineering attempts.
+- Analyzed the executive’s email account for signs of phishing and other malicious activities.

 - Forensic Analysis: